Monthly letters from Japan

 This is the newsletter extension of my website, where I have been regularly posting travel articles and photos since 2013.

-Since I am based in Japan, my website regularly features travel destinations from Japan.
+As I am based in Japan, my website frequently features travel destinations within Japan.
 But I also often write about nature destinations from all over the world.
 I recently visited Australia to hike the wonderful Great Ocean Walk trail.

 I am Burcu

 I am Burcu (a name that’s quite difficult for non-Turkish speakers to pronounce, so don’t worry about it), originally from Istanbul, Turkey—the love of my life and my biggest heartbreak.
-While the ongoing political situation is painful for many of us, I am forever grateful for the perspectives that being from a country and a city perspectives that being from a country and a city located at the crossroads of Asia and Europe, and surrounded by eight neighbors (Greece, Bulgaria, Armenia, Azerbaijan, Iran, Iraq, Syria, and Georgia), has afforded me.
+While the ongoing political situation is painful for many of us, I am forever grateful for the perspectives that being from a country and a city located at the crossroads of Asia and Europe, and surrounded by eight neighbors (Greece, Bulgaria, Armenia, Azerbaijan, Iran, Iraq, Syria, and Georgia), has afforded me.
 In a region where various political ideologies, racial and ethnic groups, and religions coexist, try to coexist, or fail to do so, you inevitably grow up aware of realities beyond your own.
 Now, living in a relatively isolated island nation, that perspective feels even more crucial to me.
-In this post, I wrote more about the differences between my two homes: From An Isolated Island-Nation to That Place Where the Contitents Meet.
+In this post, I wrote more about the differences between my two homes: From an Isolated Island-Nation to That Place Where the Continents Meet.

-Traveling has been the greatest joy of my life since I took my first solo trip abroad when I was 20 (I am 43 now).
+Traveling has been the greatest joy of my life since I took my first solo trip abroad at the age of 20 (I am now 45).
 In addition to Japan, I am drawn to the regions with dramatic landscape scenery, like Scandinavia and New Zealand.
 As for the cities, I am not ashamed of my undying love for Paris, which I, to this date, still find to be the most spectacular city in the world.
 My current permanent base is Tokyo, Japan—a city and country that I believe offers an almost impossibly perfect blend of tradition and modernity.

 Over the past decade, and particularly since relocating to Japan in 2019, I’ve had the opportunity to work on paid travel writing and photography assignments, mainly partnering with Japan-based travel content agencies and tourism offices.
 But I am originally a lawyer.
-After working at a law firm in Istanbul for 13 years, I took a break, during which I only did contract-based remote work, allowing me to travel for more extended periods of time, and eventually moved to Japan.
+After working at a law firm in Istanbul for 13 years, I took a break, during which I only did contract-based remote work, allowing me to travel for longer periods, and eventually moved to Japan.
 I currently work full-time at a research institute in Tokyo, which isn’t directly related to legal services but still ties into my previous experience as a lawyer.
-We are working mostly with Asian governments and development banks to develop legal frameworks to encourage a larger pool of investors financing social infrastructure projects.
+We are working primarily with Asian governments and development banks to develop legal frameworks that encourage a larger pool of investors to finance social infrastructure projects.
+I also get to teach one law-related class at a graduate school on Saturday mornings.
 Fortunately, I get plenty of time off, allowing me to travel and keep my website and newsletter active.
 I also get to travel for work quite frequently.

 I am happiest when I’m walking and saddest when I reflect on how my country has changed over the past two decades.